-A streptococcal screen, also called a rapid streptococcus screening test or rapid strep screen, is a test that determines if you have a type of bacteria called “group A streptococcus” in your throat.
-This bacterium causes an infection called streptococcal pharyngitis (strep throat).
+A streptococcal screen, also called a rapid Streptococcus screening test or rapid strep screen, is a test that determines if you have a type of bacterium called group A Streptococcus (Streptococcus pyogenes) in your throat.
+This bacterium causes an infection called streptococcal pharyngitis, which iscommonly known as strep throat.

-Streptococcal infections are very common, especially in children between the ages of 3 and 15.
+Streptococcal infections are common, especially in children between the ages of 5 and 15 years.
 The infection is spread by contact with infected mucus or saliva.

 - difficulty swallowing

 - low energy level

 - tender or swollen lymph nodes in the neck

 In some cases, people with a strep infection have a pink skin rash that feels like sandpaper.